oracle/truffleruby/doc/user/polyglot.md

 It's a separate option, but in an embedded configuration, you may want to use the `-Xplatform.native=false` option, which disables use of NFI.

+Note that, unlike for example pure JavaScript, Ruby is more than a self-contained expression language.
+It has a large core library that includes low-level IO and system and native-memory routines which may interfere with other embedded contexts or the host system.